Jeremy KayeProduct Engineer

 03

-Built on the YouTube API so creators get the views and revenue.
+Built on the YouTube API so creators keep their views, their revenue, and their audience.

 ◉ Process